 If using frozen peas, wash them well with water and micro for a minute until they soften.
 Then add them in the pan.

-If using fresh peas, boil them in water with ¼ tsp salt and ¼ tsp until they are softened.
+If using fresh peas, boil them in water with ¼ teaspoon salt and ¼ teaspoon until they are softened.

 Tomatoes – Adding tomatoes is totally optional.
 I add them sometimes and skip them as well.